b-pardi/Marker-Tracker/README.md

 - The green box will follow the cell and the blue lines indicate the contours of the cell, recording the surface area within the blue boundaries
 - Outputs are saved to 'output/Surface_Area_Output.csv'

-## After tracking videos, further analysis
+## After Tracking Videos, Further Analysis
 ### Outlier Removal
 - Sometimes necking point or less commonly marker tracker jump around certain points and can skew data
 - There is a 'Remove outliers' button which opens a new window prompting choice between available tracking output files